project-dmaestro/data-interview-qs/posted-challenges/2020/november/13/challenge.md

 Your company has a policy where if 2 or more of the 20 gaskets in a given pack is defective, they will replace the entire package.
 What proportion of packages does the company need to replace?

+_Hint: If you're struggling with where to start here, consider that this is a [binomial](https://en.wikipedia.org/wiki/Binomial_distribution) probability problem._

 [back](https://project-dmaestro.github.io/data-interview-qs/)